stjude/RNAIndel/rnaindel/training_lib/README.md

 ```
 rnaindel feature -i BAM -v INPUT_VCF -o OUTPUT_TAB -r REFERENCE -d DATA_DIR [other options]
 ```
-To use your germline database for training, specify the database by ```-g```. <br>
+To use your germline indel database for training, specify the database by ```-g```. <br>
-The germline databse is expected to be a tabixed VCF file with no missing value in ID field.
+The databse is expected to be a bgzip-compressed VCF file with no missing value in ID field.
 ```
-rnaindel feature -i BAM -o OUTPUT_TAB -f FASTA -d DATA_DIR -g YOUR_DB [other options]
+rnaindel feature -i BAM -o OUTPUT_TAB -r REFERENCE -d DATA_DIR -g YOUR_DB [other options]
 ```

 #### Options